Emotional Intelligence | Stevehein.com

 - Don't let them suck you into their plans.
 Make plans and be clear about them.
 Discuss with them how their plans and yours might match up.
 Negotiate from a position of strength.
 If they catch you off guard, tell them you need time to think about it and when you will get back to them.

 Same problem as above.
 Many people are simply not in any kind of position of power to do this.
-In at least several countries in South America it would be unheard of for a teenager to try to do this with a parent.
+In at least several countries in South America, for example, it would be unheard of for a teenager to try to do this with a parent.
 They would simply be physically hit.
 In England or the USA a parent may not hit a teenager, but they have many other ways of exercising control.
-Parens have financial, emotional and legal power.

-If it is hard for you to do the things recommened by this author, it may well be because your parents abused or at the least misuded their power while you were living under their roof.
+If it is hard for you to do the things recommened by this author, it may well be because your parents abused or mis-used their power over you.

 - Recognize that every relationship has give and take to it.
 Do your part.
 It is when the relationship becomes unbalanced that you have to draw the line.